Well This Is Awkward

 This is also what I call “One more round game”.
 As if I keep on playing even after insisting I will stop after playing one more time.

 Everything feels and works nice.
 The game inputs respond as fast as expected.
-The is the game is fun even if you don’t care about your score or being the best.
+The game is fun even if you don’t care about your score or being the best.

 This is how I mostly play the game myself.
 I don’t bother to use boosters or powerups most of the time.